Underestimating miles you've driven

 According to Jacobson, many leasing companies are able to advertise low monthly payments because they have low mileage limits.

-It's common for leasing contracts to have a driving maximum of 12,000 miles to 15,000 miles per year, he says.
-If consumers exceed those limits, they could be charged an extra 18 cents to 25 cents per mile at the end of the lease.
+It's common for leasing contracts to have a driving maximum of 10,000 miles to 15,000 miles per year, he says.
+If consumers exceed those limits, they could be charged an additional 10 cents to 30 cents per mile at the end of the lease.

 "You could wind up owing a lot of money for miles when it's time to turn in the car," Jacobson says.
-The driver could owe big bucks on a vehicle he or she is no longer driving.
+The driver could owe big bucks on a car he is no longer driving.

-Still, there's a drawback.
-The required monthly lease payment would likely increase along with the mileage increase, he says.
+Still, there's a drawback: The monthly lease payment would probably go up with a mileage increase, he says.